 Formerly known as Research In Motion, Blackberry launched its first mobile device, an email pager, in 1999.
-Today they compete in the smartphone and tablet market, as well as make software and hardware for industrial applications.
+Today they focus on software and hardware for industrial applications.
 In 2016 Blackberry exited the smartphone market and licensed its brand to electronics giant TCL, but in 2020 TCL terminated the agreement, leaving no-one to manufacture Blackberry phones.

 This company is a supplier of phones to the US Defense Department and will supply 80% of the phones being used for a new program the military is starting.

 Source: DefenseTech (2014)

 A US jury in San Francisco has found BlackBerry maker Research in Motion liable for US$147.2m in damages for impinging on patents held by Mformation Technologies.

 B- grade in the Baptist World Aid Australia's Behind the Barcode 'Ethical Electronics Guide 2016', which grades companies on their efforts to mitigate the risks of forced labour, child labour and worker exploitation throughout their supply chains.
 Assessment criteria fall into four main categories: policies, traceability & transparency, monitoring & training and worker rights.
 [Listed under Information due to age of report]

 Source: Baptist World Aid Australia (2016)

 This company is a member of the Responsible Minerals Initiative (formerly the Conflict-Free Sourcing Initiative), which helps companies address conflict minerals issues in their supply chains.
 The RMI provides information on conflict-free smelters and refiners, common tools to gather sourcing information, and forums for exchanging best practices on addressing conflict minerals.
 Membership is open to companies that use or transact in tantalum, tin, tungsten or gold (3TG).
 Founded in 2008 by members of the Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative.